SuperMarcus/NineAnimator/docs/help/faq/README.md

 > **Contribute**
 >
-> Would you like to make this extension a reality?
+> Would you like to make this source a reality?
 You can contribute to its development!
-Check our [source development](/help/contribution/extension-development/) guide to get started.
+Check our [source development](../../contribution/source-development/) guide to get started.
 If you need help or have any questions, feel free to use our Discord server `#code` channel.

 ## Bugs and feature requests

 ### How to export the app logs?

-Go to Settings and press "**Export logs**".

-### How to export a source logs?

-Go to Settings, External Sources.
-Then select a source and press "**Export logs**".
+Go to Settings and scroll down to the `Data and Privacy` section.
+Then navigate into `Data and Privacy` and tap "**Export Runtime logs**".

 ### I found a bug, what should I do?